cookpa/antsJacobianExample/README.md

 The Jacobian determinant is a scalar value that describes the local volume change at a point in the image.
 It is therefore bounded to be positive, as volumes cannot be zero or negative under a diffeomorphic transform.
-It's also not symmetric, eg doubling of volume implies det(J) = 2, but halving of volume implies det(J) = 1/2 = 0.5.
+It's also not about thhe "middle" where det(J) = 1, meaning no change in volume.

 Taking the logarithm of the determinant centers the values around zero and makes the distribution symmetric, which is often desirable for statistical analysis.
 If you are